optimazme/frontend/README.md

 ## Summary ##

 A token-gated timed Metaverse maze scavenger hunt.
-Each maze benefits a different charity and the images that are found come with words that can be redeemed for an AI generated image at the end of the game.
+Each maze benefits a different charity and the images that are found come with words that can be redeemed and used as a prompt to generate an AI image at the end of the game.

 ## Overview ##
-Optimaz.me players get an uniquely immersive experience as they hunt for the images within the maze.
-It is a straight forward experience that with a couple of clicks users are able to explore the world on their own.
+Optimaz.me players get a uniquely immersive experience as they hunt for the images within the maze.
+It is a straight forward experience where, with a couple of clicks, users are able to explore the world on their own.

-Users get a unique game pass for playing the game, and they can mint AI art that will have the chance to be shown in subsequent play throughs of the maze.
-Half of the proceeds from every game pass purchase goes to the benefitting charity.
+Users get a unique game pass for playing the game, and they can mint AI art that will have the chance to be shown in subsequent play throughs of the maze where other players will have the opportunity to purchase them.
+Half of the proceeds from every game pass or AI art NFT purchase goes to the benefitting charity.
 The donations will be made through The Giving Block.

 The experience of hunting for images is fun on its own.
-Given more time, and we would love to add more features and utilities to make this a truly special experience when giving to charities.
+Given more time we would love to add more features and utilities to make this a truly special experience when giving to charities.

 ## How to Play ##
 ### Step 1: We are using the Optimism blockchain.
 For many reasons.